 Welcome to Shujuan's Webpage!

-I'm currently a Thompson Postdoctoral Fellow in the Department of Geophysics at Stanford Doerr School of Sustainability.
+I'm currently a Thompson Postdoctoral Fellow in the Dept. of Geophysics at Stanford Doerr School of Sustainability.
 Before starting at Stanford, I received a B.S. degree from Peking University (2015) and a Ph.D. from Massachusetts Institute of Technology (2021), both in geophysics.
-As part of my PhD, I stayed at ISTerre in Grenoble, France, for about two years, collaborating with the ambient seismic noise group.
+I'll be joining the University of Texas at Austin, Jackson School of Geosciences as an assistant professor in Fall 2024.